browserengineering/book/book/scripts.md

 need to be stored somewhere.
 Since those handlers are JavaScript functions, we need to keep that data on the JavaScript side, in an variable in the runtime.
-I'll call that variable `LISTENERS`; we'll use it to look up handles and event types, so let's make map handles to a dictionary that maps event types to a list of handlers:
+I'll call that variable `LISTENERS`; we'll use it to look up handles and event types, so let's make it map handles to a dictionary that maps event types to a list of handlers:

 ``` {.javascript}